 This is a soapy solution that works pretty well at cleaning your airbrush and at the same time will not cause any damage to the body or parts of the airbrush.
 Your safest bet when choosing an airbrush cleaner is to pick one that is designed to work with the paint you are using.
 Createx Airbrush Cleaner is going to work well with Createx Colors and so on.

 These are a great way to remove dried clumps of paint from your airbrush.
 However some airbrush manufactures discourage using such cleaning brushes because they can do damage to the airbrush body.
 Use at your own discretion.
 The smaller brushes scrub out the interior of the airbrush body and nozzle while the larger brushes are for the paint cup and exterior of the airbrush.
-Only use the quality cleaning brushes like the Mack 1290-S because the cheap ones can leave bristles behind, causing more problems.
+Only use the quality cleaning brushes because the cheap ones can leave bristles behind, causing more problems.

 Nozzle Cleaning Needles